Organwolf/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 42: April 13, 2020

+**Today's Progress**: Composing components, props.children and debugging react apps.
+I'm 21% into a React course.
+I'd like to complete the _Composing Components_ section I'm in by tomorrow.
+All of the lectures about lifecycle hooks feel a bit outdated but it's good that I have an understanding of how they work none the less.

+**Thoughts**: Looking forward to learning how to debug React apps.
+Debugging in general feel more and more important the more I program.

+**Experimented with**: F2 for refactoring which I will try to remember to use moving forward.

+**Link(s) to work**: [Multiple counters app](https://github.com/Organwolf/ReactJS/tree/react-bootstrap/counter-app)

 ### Day 41: April 12, 2020

 **Today's Progress**: Worked a little with the default bootstrap templates.
 On their starting page > _Examples_ > _Framework_ > _Starter template_ > right click and pick _View Page Source_. ctrl + shift + R enables refactoring in vs code and can be used to extract a method to a class.
 I also touched on some css basics by reading some of mozillas [Getting started with the Web](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/CSS_basics).
 I mainly focused on padding, border and margin.